vectorgrp/XCPlite/docs/CAL_RCU.md

-### RCU algorithm pseudo code for calibration segment updates:
+## RCU algorithm pseudo code for calibration segment updates:

 Here is the used RCU algorithm as pseudo code:

-The 3 RCU pages are named as follows:
+There are only 3 RCU pages needed, named as follows:
-  1. ecu_page - for current ECU access
+  1. ecu_page - current reader state
-  2. xcp_page - for current XCP access
+  2. xcp_page - current writer state
-  3. free_page - for swapping
+  3. free_page - for swapping pages

+There is no non-deterministic, number of application threads related amount of memory needed, like in normal RCU implementations !!

-The variables lock_count, next_page and free_page are atomic pointers or offsets.
+The variables lock_count, ecu_page_next and free_page are atomic pointers or memory offsets.
+Keep in mind, that the code needs correct acquire/release relations on ecu_page_next and free_page to work on ARM and of course for atomic increment of lock_count !!!
+Also note, that all calibration segment state is located in the same cache line.

 This algorithm can be treated as a RCU like pattern with exactly one element (free_page) in its memory reclamation list.
-When there is no free memory, the calibration changes just get collected in the xcp_page.
+When there is no free_page, calibration changes just get collected in the xcp_page.
-This is used to realize calibration consistency requirements, were the collection is controlled by CANape through user defined commands.
+This is used to realize calibration consistency requirements, were the collection is controlled with a begin/end atomic transaction pattern, which is not shown here.
-Drawback of this simple approach is, that calibration updates may starve, when there is always at least one reader holding a lock.
-Worst case is, that a calibration update may time out.

 ```
-    Shared mutable atomic state between the XCP thread and the ECU thread is:
+    Shared mutable atomic state between the XCP thread and the ECU application threads is:
         - ecu_page_next: a page with newer data, taken over into ecu_page
         - free_page: the page freed when new_page is taken over
-        - ecu_access: 0 - ecu_page, 1 - default_page access mode
+        - ecu_access: 0 - ecu_page (RAM, working page) active, 1 - default_page access mode (FLASH, default page) active

-    Shared mutable atomic state between the ECU threads is:
+    Shared mutable atomic state between the ECU application threads is:
         - lock_count: number of locks on this segment

 // Multithreaded lock
 function lock(segment) {
-    if (lock_count++ == 0 }
+    if (lock_count++ (atomic) == 0 }
-      if (ecu_page != ecu_page_next) { // Need to update ecu_page
+      if (ecu_page != ecu_page_next (acquire) ) { // Need to update ecu_page

-          // The ecu_page (which now becomes the free_page) might be used by some other thread, since we got the lock==0 on this segment
+          // The ecu_page (which now becomes the free_page) might be used by some other thread, since we got the lock==0 on this segment, free page is not safe yet, set hazard flag
-          free_page_hazard = true;
+          free_page_hazard = true; // Non atomic, guarded by the ecu_page release store on weak memory models
           free_page = ecu_page;
-          ecu_page = ecu_page_next;
+          ecu_page (release) = ecu_page_next;

       } else {
-          free_page_hazard = false; // There was no other lock and no need for update, free page must be safe now, if there is one
+          free_page_hazard = false; // There was no other lock and no need for update, free page must be safe now (unsynchronized conservative reset)
       }
     }
     return ecu_page;